ratehub/code-style/react/README.md

 * [react/button-has-type](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/button-has-type.md): within React, button is often used for behaviours other than submit.
 If the intended behaviour of the button is submit, require it to be explicitly stated.
 * [react/no-children-prop](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/no-children-prop.md): passing children as props is confusing and likely unintended by the developer.
 Use the built-in method of specifying children.
 * [react/default-props-match-prop-types](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/default-props-match-prop-types.md): if a default prop value is listed, but the value is required, what was the original intent?
 This often indicates unclear requirements or a missed line in a refactor.
-* [react/no-access-state-in-setstate](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/no-access-state-in-setstate.md): using this.state within setState can result in undefined behaviour, as setState is asynchronous.
+* [react/no-access-state-in-setstate](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/no-access-state-in-setstate.md): using `this.state` within setState can result in undefined behaviour, as setState is asynchronous.
 * [react/no-array-index-key](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/no-array-index-key.md): array indicies make weak keys; key should refer to the object/value rather than their location within their containing array, as their location can change if the array is modified.
-* [react/no-did-update-set-state](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/no-did-update-set-state.md): use of setState could trigger an infite loop of refreshes.
-Even when only a single Signals a poorly thought-out data flow.
+* [react/no-did-update-set-state](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/no-did-update-set-state.md): use of `setState` could trigger an infite loop of refreshes.
+Even when used defencively, indicates a poorly thought-out data flow.
 * [react/no-direct-mutation-state](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/no-direct-mutation-state.md): directly mutating state goes against the core philosophy of React
-* [react/no-redundant-should-component-update](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/no-redundant-should-component-update.md): pure components should not implement this, as it clashes with the concept of a pure function.
+* [react/no-redundant-should-component-update](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/no-redundant-should-component-update.md): pure components should not implement this callback, as it clashes with the concept of a pure function.
 * [react/no-render-return-value](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/no-render-return-value.md): the output of a Component render should never be of concern to a consumer, as it requires inapropriate familiary with the implementation of a Component.
 * [react/no-typos](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/no-typos.md): find common casing mistakes.
 Even when intended, it needlessly increases the chance a reader may misunderstand the purpose of a declaration.
 * [react/no-this-in-sfc](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/docs/rules/no-this-in-sfc.md): meaning of *this* within a SFC can be different than a developer expects.
 Use of *this* often indicates a missed line when converting from a state-based Component.